If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 To do: There are more drastic changes. |

-The Nintendo TVii option was removed on August 11, 2015 following the discontinuation of the service.
+The Nintendo TVii button was removed on August 11, 2015 following the discontinuation of the service.
 The application itself wasn't actually removed however, and can still be opened through the quick start menu, although it gives a network error message after loading.

 From version 1.0.0 to 5.2.0, the menu design was completely different from the current one, with icons in different positions and an overall different menu design.